IBM/tri-carbon-style-pack/README.md

 # tri-carbon-style-pack
  TRIRIGA Carbon Style Pack

+Download the zip file containing all the files from this repository and unzip it

-Check "How to apply TRIRIGA Carbon style pack.docx" file for instructions on how to apply the new skin
+Check "How to apply TRIRIGA Carbon style pack.pdf" file for instructions on how to apply the new skin